arangodb/docs/3.11/aql/graphs-traversals.md

 not emitted to the variables in the first place.
 This may significantly improve the performance of your query.
 Whenever a filter is not fulfilled, the complete set of `vertex`, `edge` and `path` is skipped.
-All paths with a length greater than *max* are never be computed.
+All paths with a length greater than the `max` depth are never computed.

 Filter conditions that are `AND`-combined can be optimized, but `OR`-combined conditions cannot.